ektrah/nsec/docs/api/nsec.cryptography.macalgorithm.md

 : The key to use for computing the message authentication code.

 data
-: The data to be authenticated.
+: The data to authenticate.

 #### Return Value